-- 1. Except in respect of those tenancy agreements marked by Note 1, all Existing HLD Tenancy Agreements have a fixed term of nine years, from 1 October 2014 30 September 2023. - 2.
-Each of these tenancy agreements provides for a rent-free period of 3 months. - 3.
+- 1. Except in respect of those tenancy agreements marked by \Note 1, all Existing HLD Tenancy Agreements have a fixed term of nine years, from 1 October 2014 30 September 2023. - 2.
+Each of these tenancy agreements provides for a rent-free period of (i) 3 months or (ii) 2 months. - 3.
 This tenancy agreement provides for a rent-free period of 6 months. - 4.
-All basic rents set out in the table above are exclusive of management fees, air conditioning charges, promotional levies and government rates (as applicable), save for the tenancy agreement markedNote 4.
-Please also see Note 6 below.
+All basic rents set out in the table above are exclusive of management fees, air conditioning charges, promotional levies and government rates (as applicable), save for the tenancy agreement marked\Note 6.
 The amounts of the basic rents (including the agreed adjustments of those amounts for subsequent periods after the first part of the fixed term) under the tenancy agreements have been determined after taking into account a number of factors, including the district, size and location of the relevant premises, the anticipated rise in market rental levels, the affordability of the rental to Citistore HK, the parties' commitment to a long nine-year tenancy term, the contribution of Citistore HK as the major anchor tenant in the relevant shopping mall, and (where applicable) the inclusion of turnover rent provisions in the tenancy agreements. - 5.
-In respect of the existing premises of the Ma On Shan branch of the Citistore Stores, the monthly basic rent payable in respect of the second and third parts of the fixed term are set out above for illustrative purposes.
-It is anticipated that around year 2017, the relocation arrangements between Citistore HK and the relevant landlord(s) under the current tenancy arrangements for the Ma On Shan branch of the Citistore Stores shall come into effect subject to progress of renovation works at Sunshine City Plaza, and accordingly, the rental payment arrangements described above would not apply, and the following lease arrangements shall apply:
+In respect of the premises of the Ma On Shan branch of the Citistore Stores, by a letter dated 21 December 2016 supplemental to the lease dated 15 October 2014, the duration and basic rent per month payable for the Relocated Premises in respect of the second and third parts of the fixed term are revised as described above as a result of renovation of Sunshine City Plaza as mentioned in the last annual report. - 6.
+The basic rent for this tenancy agreement is inclusive of management fees, air-conditioning charges and promotion levy (if any). - 7.
+The turnover rent as referred to in the respective Existing HLD Tenancy Agreements calculated on the relevant turnover, in case of being lower than the relevant basic rent, shall not be payable.